 However, please note that submitting a further application, even if your circumstances have changed, does not mean that your application will be approved.
 Please also ensure that you submit any documents or information by the requested date.

-No. If you were previously approved a work visa under a working holiday scheme, you are not able to apply for another working holiday again.
+No. If you were previously approved a work visa under a working holiday scheme, you are not able to apply for another working holiday again, unless you applied under the United Kingdom working holiday scheme (see above).
 It does not matter if you used your previous work visa or not.

 Here are our working holiday schemes.